Financial support and medical care

 - going through the asylum procedure

-- whose political asylum, protection as a refugee and obstacles to deportation have been rejected
+- whose right to asylum, protection as a refugee and obstacles to deportation have been rejected

 - who have a temporary suspension of deportation